 berries (blueberries, rasperries)

-These foods are known to be high in benzoates and balsam of Peru chemical constituents, both of which I’m ACD allergic to.
+These foods are known to be high in benzoates and balsam of Peru chemical constituents, both of which are ACD allergies for me.
 You can read more about a BofP avoidance diet here on my blog.

 The Cloister originally opened in 1928 and is located off the southern coast of Georgia.
 It is a true low-country destination.
 The resort has been completely rebuilt in recent years and in 2016 they built a $40 million expansion that included our room, the new Garden Wing.
 They are exquisite and I highly recommend a visit.